 As a tourist sometimes visiting a new country can be an exciting yet confusing experience.
 Most of the times while there are plenty of things to do and see for visitors, the local hotspots are often left unexplored.
-Prague is the beautiful capital city of the Czech Republic, and like most European destinations, there are some hidden locations in the city that will surely ensure a memorable experience.
+Prague is the beautiful capital city of the Czech Republic, and like most European destinations, there are some hidden locations that will surely ensure a memorable experience.

 While Prague may be known for its exquisite designed cafés, it is usually the ones that are hidden are a gem to be a discovered.
 Mostly located in downtown, the cafes are all on the first floor and have stunning views of the architecture of the city.
 The Grand Café Orient above the Cubist Museum is worth the visit!